Chinese Lunar New Year

 Characteristics Of The “Rat” Person

-The "pig" occupies the 12th position of the Chinese Zodiac.
+The "rat" occupies the 1st position of the Chinese Zodiac.
 In Chinese zodiac cosmology, each year is associated with one of the five natural elements of nature; metal, wood, water, fire and earth.
-This is the year of the earth pig.
+This is the year of the "metal" rat.
 The cycle comes full circle once every 60 years.

 According to traditional belief, the year of one's birth sign is not an auspicious one.
-So be forewarned to be careful if you are a pig person.
-Be that as it may, pig people are a very accommodating lot.
-They are gentle, carefree, sincere and happy people.
+So be forewarned to be careful if you are a rat person.
+Be that as it may, rat people are witty, delicate, flexible, alert and full of vitality.
+They make brilliant entrepreneurs.
+Their natural instinct of being very adaptable ensures their ability to survive in even very adverse conditions.
+They are also very popular with others.
+"Metal" rats are specially sensitive and persuasive.

 Famous “Rat” Personalities

-Some of the famous Western personalities under the "pig" sign are listed below:
+Some of the famous Western personalities under the "rat" sign are listed below:

 "Xinnian Kuaile" means "Happy New Year".
 "Gong Xi" means "Felicitation"